Linear Guide (LM Guide) Life Calculator — Rated Life, Hours & Static Safety (ISO 14728-1)

 - For the life in hours at, say, a 500 mm stroke and 30 reciprocations/min: Lh = 17,150 × 10⁶ / (2 × 500 × 30 × 60) ≈ 9528 hours.

 This uses the ball-guide 50 km basis; confirm your catalog C is quoted on that basis.
 In practice apply a load factor fW > 1 for vibration/speed (the calculator defaults to 1.5), which lowers the life.
+Note that these inputs state no required life and no static load, so the calculator reports 17,150 km as NOT JUDGED rather than as a pass — a computed life measured against nothing is a number, not a verdict.
+Add a target life and the C0/P0 pair to get a pass/fail.
 This example is illustrative — verify against your actual catalog ratings and duty.

 Frequently asked questions